orgmanager/orgmanager/readme.md

 Found an issue?
 Something to improve?
 [Open an issue](https://github.com/m1guelpf/orgmanager/issues/new)!

+## Sponsors

+Does your organization use OrgManager?
+Ask your manager or marketing team if you'd be interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show [on GitHub](https://github.com/orgmanager/orgmanager#readme) and on [our site [WIP]]() --who doesn't want a little extra exposure?
+[Here's the info](https://opencollective.com/orgmanager#sponsor).

 ## Credits:

 - [PHP](https://php.net) - For his awesome work on developing PHP.